 • Design/motif is sent by the customers (shopkeepers, wholesalers, designers etc.)

-• An artist traces the entire design on a graph paper
+• An artist traces the entire design on a graph paper.

 • Then the loom setter sets warps yarn as per the graph paper design and colour scheme

-Bangladeshi designer Bibi Russell’s collection of ‘Kota Doria’ craft, ‘Fashion for Development’.
-Created for the Government of Rajasthan, in 2015, when she had worked with the weavers there.
-The designs were bold and also had tie dye prints.
-Turning the traditional textiles into wrap skirts, palazzos, tonal weave sarees, dhoti pants, waistcoats and kimono style covers she gave a heritage twist to women wear.
+Traditional textiles transformed into wrap skirts, palazzos, tonal weave sarees, dhoti pants, waistcoats and kimono style covers as she gave a heritage twist to women’s wear.
 Her menswear line featured leheriya, kurtas, jackets, sherwani, dhoti, and cuffed trousers.
-The look was completed by pairing the outfits with traditional accessories from Rajasthan.
+The look was completed with traditional Rajasthani jewellery.

-• Mohammd Ansari another award-winning master weaver of Kota doria sarees unveiled eight beauties in shade of purple, blue, pink, white, orange, and mustard, with varying motifs.
+• Mohammd Ansari, another award-winning master weaver of Kota doria sarees unveiled eight beauties in shade of purple, blue, pink, white, orange, and mustard, with varying motifs.

 Remunerations are not at par with the labour involved in weaving Kota Doria sarees, resulting in vanishing art and artisans.
-The decline of native enterprise, the unavailability and rising cost of raw material and cutthroat competition from power loom are some of the many challenges faced by the hand-woven Kota Doria.
+The decline of native enterprise, the unavailability and rising cost of raw material and competition from power looms are some of the many challenges faced by the hand-woven Kota Doria.

 • The price of a handloom sari begins from Rs 2,500 apiece whereas its power loom copy is available for Rs 250 to Rs 1,500.